-Chelmsford Local Economy 2020/21
+Chelmsford Local Economy 2021/22

-84.1% (92,800) of the population within the Chelmsford City Administrative area are economically active.
-This is 5.2% higher than 2019/20.
+• 86.2% (95,700) of the population within the Chelmsford City Administrative area are economically active.

-Of the 92,800 Chelmsford residents who are economically active, 87,400 (79.1%) are in employment.
-This is 2.2% higher than the average in the East of England and 4.7% higher than the national average.

-- The average gross weekly earning of a full-time worker in the Chelmsford administrative area is £667.20.
-This is 4.3% higher than the 2019/20 Chelmsford average and is 6.1% higher than the current East of England average and 8.8% higher than the average for Great Britain. - The claimant count for out of work benefits for people aged 16 + (which includes Job Seekers Allowance, National Insurance Credits and Universal Credit) in the Chelmsford City administrative area in September 2021 was 3.3%.
-This is lower than the East of England average of 4.2% and the national average of 5.0%.
+- Of the 95,700 Chelmsford residents who are economically active, 89,800 (81.2%) are in employment.
+This is 3.3% higher than the average in the East of England and 6.4% higher than the national average. - The largest employment sectors in Chelmsford are human health and social work activities (15,000 people are employed within this sector), wholesale retail trade (15,000), education (7,000), professional, scientific and technical activities (7,000) and administrative and support services (7,000). - The average gross weekly earning of a full-time worker in the Chelmsford administrative area is £630.70.
+This is 4.7% higher than the current East of England average. - The claimant count for out of work benefits for people aged 16 + (which includes Job Seekers Allowance, National Insurance Credits and Universal Credit) in the Chelmsford City administrative area in March 2022 was 2.7%.
+This is lower than the East of England average of 3.4% and the national average of 4.1%.

-Source: Nomis Official Labour Market Statistics 2021
+Source: Nomis Official Labour Market Statistics 2022

 - 2.1 There are approximately 9,500 businesses in Chelmsford.
-The majority of these are small medium enterprises (SMEs), with over 85% being micro businesses which employee between 0 9 employees.
-There are 35 large businesses in Chelmsford which employee 250+ people.
+The majority of these are small medium enterprises (SMEs), with over 85% being micro businesses which employ between 0 9 employees.
+There are 35 large businesses in Chelmsford which employ 250+ people.
 Major international companies that have a significant presence in Chelmsford include Teledyne e2v, Visteon, Battelle, BAE Systems and Global Marine. - 2.2 Chelmsford contributes over £4.5billion GVA to the national economy. - 2.3 In 2021 Chelmsford was found to be the fourth best place to start a business outside of London, according to business bank account company Tide.